rowcased/rowcased.github.io/alternate_page.md

 ## Codewars.com

 This user-managed website offers thousands of interesting and well-structured code challenges in a variety of levels and topics and holds a high standard for quality content, thorough testing, and user accountability.
-The site refers to these challenes as "kata", taken from _Kendo_.
+The site refers to these challenges as "kata", taken from _Kendo_.
 At first I only solved kata in Python as I began learning to code.
-Eventually I decided to also study C, and soon began translating some of the Python kata I had solved into C into that langauge.
+Eventually I decided to also study C, and soon began translating some of the Python kata I had solved into C into that language.
 After some experience with that I created several original kata which were all approved and are currently in use online.
-I have also learned how to quickly learn a new langauge by solving kata in JavaScript, C++, Ruby, C#, and Java.
-With the earned privilages of rank, I now may also serve the site as a moderator; creating or resolving issues, answering questions, as well as improving the site by directly live-editing the production code of other code author's kata material.
+I have also learned how to quickly learn a new language by solving kata in JavaScript, C++, Ruby, C#, and Java.
+With the earned privileges of rank, I now may also serve the site as a moderator; creating or resolving issues, answering questions, as well as improving the site by directly live-editing the production code of other code author's kata material.

 ### 1. Solved Kata